 Likewise, your immigration officer may also investigate public records, so claiming certain qualifications on your social media page that you don’t hold could also cause a problem when the educational establishment fails to verify the information.

-10. Not using a specialist immigration lawyer
+10. Not using an expert immigration lawyer

-A specialist in the area knows the Partner visa process and requirements inside out, and they will be completely up-to-date on changes or amendments to processes and requirements within the Department of Home Affairs.
+An expert in the area knows the Partner visa process and requirements inside out, and they will be completely up-to-date on changes or amendments to processes and requirements within the Department of Home Affairs.
 They will provide critical advice as to how to complete your application to give it the best chance of success given the current political landscape.
 They will be able to support and guide you through the process, advising you and cross-checking all your supporting evidence and timelines, which will greatly reduce the chances of having your visa application refused.

 When it comes to obtaining a partner or spouse visa, Australia has strict rules in place and case officers who will be thorough and diligent in examining your evidence, documents, as well as any supporting information you provide.